-The tea ceremony is a blend of different arts and tea schools over the centuries of Japanese tradition.
-Its simple focus is to spiritually relish each moment with the knowledge that the moment will never come again.
+The tea ceremony is a blend of different arts and tea schools developed over the centuries in Japanese tradition.
+Its simple focus is to spiritually relish each moment with the knowledge that it will never come again.

-Tea ceremony in Japanese has different names, the most commonly known name is “sado” or direct translation is “way of tea”.
-Another name is Chanoyu, which translates to mean, “hot water for tea”.
+The tea ceremony in Japanese has different names; the most commonly known is "sado" or in direct translation, "way of tea".
+Another name is Chanoyu, which translates to "hot water for tea".
 Can it get any simpler than that?
 But the tea ceremony is an art form of the spirit, embodied in the preparation, service, and partaking of a simple bowl of tea.

-A tea ceremony is also known as a “tea gathering”.
-It describes the process from the preparation to the service of powdered green tea matcha in a beautifully choreographed event.
-Its process embodies the practical and refined harmony of arts, architecture, etiquette, and landscape.
+A tea ceremony is also known as a "tea gathering".
+It describes the process from the preparation to the serving of powdered green tea matcha in a beautifully choreographed event.
+Its process embodies the practical and refined harmony of the arts, architecture, etiquette, and landscape.

 From the simple sharing of a tea bowl, Japanese tea ceremony participants share a transformation into mutual generosity, self-awareness, and respect for all things of nature.

 Tea was introduced into Japan in about the sixth century.
-Chinese Zen Buddhists introduced tea into Japan.
+Chinese Zen Buddhists introduced tea to Japan.
 But it wasn’t until the early 12th century that tea became popular in the country.

 A Zen priest named Eisai is credited with introducing the Japanese custom of drinking green tea in powder form.
 He lived between 1141 and 1215 AD and founded the Rinzai sect of Zen Buddhism during that period.